majordomo-consulting/boilerplate.nuxt.ecommerce/README.md

 2. Create a GitHub account
 3. Create a Snipcart account

-### In GitHub:

-3. Fork this repository

 ### In Snipcart:

-To use this template you will need to create a Snipcart account (free).
+You will need to create a Snipcart account (free).
 You do not need to enter your credit card details if only accepting in-person payments.

 1. After creating your account complete steps 1 & 2 in the Snipcart dashboard (Fill in your business information, configure your domains)
 2. Configure the payment gateway (Deferred Payments) by clicking on the account profile icon on the top right